finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/03_day2_customisation/day2_customisation.md

 'oc get compliancecheckresults -lcompliance.openshift.io/scan-name=rhcos4-finos-finos-master,compliance.openshift.io/check-status=FAIL'

-Once any remediation have be made the following command can be used to rescan a scan, in this example we are again looking at the *rhcos4-finos-finos-master* scan
+Once any remediation have be made the following command can be used to rescan a scan, in this example we are again looking at the *rhcos4-finos-finos-master* scan.
+A [script](rescan.sh) to trigger a rescan of all scans has been provided.

 'oc annotate compliancescans/ocp4-finos-finos-node-master compliance.openshift.io/rescan='

-adrianhammond@adhammon-mac 02_day2_customisation % oc get compliancescans
-NAME                           PHASE     RESULT
-ocp4-finos-finos               DONE      NON-COMPLIANT
-ocp4-finos-finos-node-master   DONE      NON-COMPLIANT
-ocp4-finos-finos-node-worker   DONE      NON-COMPLIANT
-rhcos4-finos-finos-master      RUNNING   NOT-AVAILABLE
-rhcos4-finos-finos-worker      RUNNING   NOT-AVAILABLE
-adrianhammond@adhammon-mac 02_day2_customisation % oc annotate compliancescans/ocp4-finos-finos compliance.openshift.io/rescan= --overwrite

-install the operator
-oc project openshift-compliance
-oc get profilebundle.compliance
-oc get profilebundle.compliance ocp4 -o yaml
-oc get profile.compliance -lcompliance.openshift.io/profile-bundle=rhcos4
-oc get profile.compliance -lcompliance.openshift.io/profile-bundle=ocp4
-oc get profile.compliance ocp4-cis -o yaml
-oc get rule.compliance ocp4-scc-limit-privilege-escalation -n openshift-compliance -oyaml